sdemyanov/ConvNet/readme.txt

 - The original Matlab code and the 'mnist_uint8.mat' workspace was created by Rasmus Berg Palm and can be found in his DeepLearnToolbox(https://github.com/rasmusbergpalm/DeepLearnToolbox).
 The Matlab version basically remained the same structure as there.

-- The C++ version was inspired by Yichuan Tang(http://www.cs.toronto.edu/~tang) and his solution for the Facial Expression Recognition Challenge.
+- The C++ version was inspired by Yichuan Tang(http://www.cs.toronto.edu/~tang) and his solution for the Kaggle Facial Expression Recognition Challenge.
 The structure of C++ code was originated from there.